-In this section, we explain the modeling of glazed frost and calculation of heat transfer.
+In this section, we explain the modeling of glazed frost and calculation of heat transfer using a FLIP method.

-3.1 Fluid calculation of rainwater
+3.1.
+Fluid Calculation of Rainwater

 The fluid behavior of rainwater is calculated by the Navier-Stokes equations.
 We solve the equations using the FLIP method, a hybrid method to solve the following Navier-Stokes equations using a grid and particles: